jrmarco/slotted-table/README.md

 ```

 - **Callback** ( Server-Side ):
 a function for fetching data dynamically.
-This function receives an object with properties page, rowsPerPage, sortBy, and sortType.
+This function receives an object with properties page, rowsPerPage, sortBy, sortType and all.
 The function should return an object with rows (array of data) and totalRows (total number of items).

 ```js
 // Callback object parameters